k-nuth/kth/docs/utxo-set-synchronization.md

 try the same key first: one wins cleanly and the other fails having claimed nothing.

+### The conflict branch is where a double-spend proof is born

+Worth knowing before that code is touched again.
+Detecting a conflict is exactly the moment the node learns of a double spend, which is what a proof attests to — and admission today answers a conflict with a bare `false`.
+It reports neither the outpoint that conflicted nor the pooled transaction holding it, and a proof needs both.

+Nothing asks for that yet: no path creates a proof, none ingests one, and none validates one (#587).
+So this is a constraint on that work rather than something to build ahead of it — when proofs are implemented, the conflict result grows along with the code that consumes it.

+Canonical claim order helps here too, beyond picking a winner: it makes *which* outpoint this node reports as the conflict deterministic, so the same pair of transactions always yields the same proof candidate locally.

+It does not give a proof its identity, and it should not be read that way.
+That comes from the specification's ordering of the two spenders — by hash-outputs, and by hash-prevoutputs where those tie — which is a separate thing this code does not touch.
+Nor does it bind anyone else: when two transactions conflict on several outpoints, another implementation may pick a different one and build a different, equally valid proof.

 ### A block is not valid because its transactions are in the mempool

 That a transaction is pooled means it was validated against some chain state.
 A